fru1tyJu1ce/browser-touchpad/README.md

 ## Usage

-1. Download as zip or clone this repository, unzip and/or into the repository folder.
+1. Download as zip or clone this repository, unzip and/or change to the repository folder.

 2. Windows: Run the BrowserTouchpad.exe and **allow network access** if you get a windows defender firewall warning.